selfup/selfup.github.io/README.md

 --Update:

     Reverted to simple black background for Mobile Devices.
 Safari has trouble rendering the paragraph text.
-    Background still weird in landscape mode, however potrait mode works fine on the iPad (text still has issues)
+    Background still weird in landscape mode, however portrait mode works fine on the iPad (text still has issues)
       - Will find a fix for this soon

 --Update2: